Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 \subsubsection{Learning Galois groups from zeta coefficients}

 \paragraph{Decision tree}

-A decision tree model trained on zeta coefficients with \( n = 1000 \) achieves an accuracy of 98.98\% in classifying the Galois groups of sextic fields.
+A decision tree model trained on zeta coefficients with \( n = 1000 \) achieves an accuracy of 98.96\% in classifying the Galois groups of sextic fields.
 Similar to the quartic and nonic cases, we found that the top nodes of the tree correspond to square- or cube-indexed coefficients (see Figure~\ref{fig:sextic_zeta}, where the first few nodes are \( a_{2^8} \), \( a_{2^6} \), \( a_{3^6} \), \( a_{3^4} \), \( a_{18^2} \), \( a_{20^2} \), etc.).
-Based on this observation, we trained a model using only the square- and cube-indexed coefficients up to \( n = 10{,}000 \) (there are 157 such numbers), and obtained an even higher accuracy of 99.56\%.
+Based on this observation, we trained a model using only the square- and cube-indexed coefficients up to \( n = 1000 \) (there are 38 such numbers), and obtained an even higher accuracy of 99.31\%.

+When we realized importance of square- and cube-indexed coefficients in decision trees' performances, we performed exploratory data analysis (EDA) on the dataset we used\footnote{This can be reproduced, for small primes, with \texttt{verify\_galois.sage} in the GitHub repository.}.
+In particular, for each prime $p$, we investigated the possible values of $a_{p^2}(K)$ and $a_{p^3}(K)$ over all sextic Galois extension in \texttt{LMFDB}.
+Interestingly, we found that the possible values of $a_{p^2}(K)$ depends on the Galois group \emph{and} $p \pmod{3}$.
+Especially, we found that, when $p \equiv 1 \pmod{3}$, then $a_{p^2}(K) = 1$ only if $K / \bQ$ is a cyclic extension, and when $p \equiv 2 \pmod{3}$, then $a_{p^2}(K) = 1$ only if $K / \bQ$ is a sextic extension.
+Also, we observed that $a_{p^3}(K) = 1$ only if $K / \bQ$ is a cyclic extension.

-In the remainder of this subsection, we establish mathematical results that correspond to the machine learning findings.
+In the remainder of this subsection, we prove the above observation (Corollary \ref{cor:sextic_zc}) and explain how it can be used to show that the bold branch of the tree (Figure \ref{fig:sextic_zeta}) give \emph{provably} correct predictions (Example \ref{ex:sextic_zeta_branch}).
 As in previous cases, we analyze the possible values of the zeta coefficients based on the decomposition types of primes.
 Table~\ref{tab:sexticeuler} lists the Euler factors and the corresponding zeta coefficients for each possible decomposition type.

 \begin{proposition} Let $K / \bQ$ be a sextic extension with $\Gal(K / \bQ) \simeq C_6$ and let $p$ be a prime with decomposition type $(e, f, g)$ in $K$.
-If $p \equiv 2 \pmod{3}$, then $(e, f, g) \not \in \{(3, 1, 2), (3, 2, 1), (6, 1, 1)\}$. \end{proposition} \begin{proof}
+If $p \equiv 5 \pmod{6}$, then $(e, f, g) \not \in \{(3, 1, 2), (3, 2, 1), (6, 1, 1)\}$. \end{proposition} \begin{proof}